What Is Personal Financial Wellness?

 -

-Women who think they “should know more by now”
+Women (and others) who feel behind or like they “should know more by now”

 -